 What we’ve already accomplished

 We launched Run for Something on Inauguration Day of 2017 because prior to this year, the progressive movement has had a systemic problem that has failed to create a diverse talent pipeline.
 We didn’t have young people ready to move up in politics and we didn’t have a bench that looked like the people we aim to represent.

 That has already changed.
-In our first three years, we’ve recruited more than 46,000 millennials who want to run for offices like city council, school board and state legislature — positions where we can get things done right now.
-Between 2018 and 2019, we elected more than 310 young progressives to offices in 40 states across the country.
+In our first three years, we’ve recruited more than 60,000 millennials who want to run for offices like city council, school board and state legislature — positions where we can get things done right now.
+We’ve elected more than 315 young progressives to offices in 45 states across the country.
 We flipped state legislative seats in Colorado, Connecticut, Florida, Georgia, Kansas, Indiana, Maine, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, North Carolina, North Dakota, South Carolina New York, Pennsylvania, Texas, West Virginia AND Virginia.
-Our winners are ages 18 to 40 years old, more than half are women and nearly half are people of color.
+Our winners are ages 18 to 40 years old, more than half are women, nearly half are people of color, and nearly 20% identify as LGBTQIA+.
 They’re amazing.

 We’re not recruiting or helping candidates based on geographic boundaries — we’re recruiting candidates based on who they are as people.
 We’re looking to invest in talent wherever we find it — and we’re looking to help as many people as possible.

 Our theory of change is simple: The more progressive diverse candidates running for office at every level of government, the better it is for our entire movement.
 More candidates running strong local campaigns with a focus on voter contact means more voters hearing from progressives, more campaigns for volunteers to get involved in, and ultimately more people showing up at the polls because they’re personally invested in someone’s success.